 While we as members understand the name of the Church is “The Church of Jesus Christ of Latter-day Saints,” others are more likely to know us by the nickname “Mormon.”
 By using the word “Mormon,” you can then help these seekers find the information they are looking for, as well as let them know the official name of the Church.

 Ready to get started?
-Find out Ways to Share the Gospel Online, How to Blog, “Adopt a Website” from the SiteAdopt.org, or submit your LDS talks, lessons, and other content through LDSTalks.com so it can be published on our of our sites.
+Find out Ways to Share the Gospel Online, How to Blog, or join Mormonhub.com and discover other ways to get involved.